nickogibson/nickogibson.github.io/_posts/2023-01-09-will-ai-take-over-everything.md

 title:  Will AI Take All the Jobs?
 date:   2023-01-09 00:00:00 -0700
 categories: blog
+excerpt: "Do people still blog?
+I guess I do. "
 ---
 ### Let's hope not.
 Happy new Year, and thanks for reading my blog!